Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 14 September 2025 15.30.06 UTC
+- WIB: Minggu, 14 September 2025 16.23.38 UTC
-- WITA: Minggu, 14 September 2025 16.30.06 UTC
+- WITA: Minggu, 14 September 2025 17.23.38 UTC
-- WIT: Minggu, 14 September 2025 17.30.06 UTC
+- WIT: Minggu, 14 September 2025 18.23.38 UTC

 Kutipan Inspiratif:
-"It is human nature to think wisely and act in an absurd fashion."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: nature
+Kategori: attitude